aneesafatima/textSwift/README.md

 # 🖌️ textSwift

-An advanced text editor built with React.
+An advanced text editor built from scratch with React.
 This project was developed as a side project for learning purposes.
 The app is fully responsive, but the main focus was on functionalities.

 ## 🦄 Features